ribarragi/GIS_portfolio/Final_project_report.md

 <!-- Is there any relationship with CDC’s Alcohol dependency data?
 Is there any relationship with other health metrics? -->

 A first approach to the spatial relationship between alcohol consumption and its effect on health-related variables is shown in the following two maps.
 Both include a kernel density of the volume of sales in liters.
-The fisrt map has an underlying choropleth layer with the rate of excess drinking in each county, while the second shows in blue the number of deaths in driving accidents related to alcohol impared driving as a percentage of total deaths in driving accidents.
+The fisrt map has an underlying choropleth layer with the rate of excess drinking (defined as the sum of binge and heavy drinking) in each county, while the second shows in blue the number of deaths in driving accidents related to alcohol impared driving as a percentage of total deaths in driving accidents.
 <br>

 Interestingly enough, some counties with a somewhat high concetration of alcohol sales do not register much excessive drinking (such as Cass and Shelby in the Southwest, or Ottumba and Farifield in the Southeast).